Seniors - Neglected, Used (Abused?) by Families

 A Story Deserving to Be Told to Many

-Well, I never developed those "healing powers" to heal aunt Barbara, but as I am looking at those flickering colored lights at every Christmas, my heart is just the same persisting with that fantasy, with a hope that my wishing well somehow reaches those lonely souls across the road.
+Well, I never developed those "healing powers" to heal aunt Barbara, but as I am looking at those flickering colored lights at every Christmas, my heart is just the same persisting with that fantasy, with a hope that my good wishes would somehow reach those lonely souls across the road.

 No Seasonal Hugs